 Jessie and Alex need an adoptive family who can provide them with a safe and loving home.
 Due to Jessie and Alex’s individual needs they require a family who have patience, acceptance and understanding.
 Jessie and Alex require an adoptive family who can help them reach their potential.

-The foster carer describes Kaitlyn as cheeky, feisty, loving, funny and tactile.
-Kaitlyn’s relationship with Callum has greatly improved in recent months although it remains complex.
-Kaitlyn and Kieran have a good relationship, she particularly enjoys playing schools with herself as the teacher and Kieran as the always enthusiastic pupil.
-Kaitlyn loves new experiences and exploring, she enjoys dancing as well as looking at books.
+The foster carer describes Katie as cheeky, feisty, loving, funny and tactile.
+Katie’s relationship with Callum has greatly improved in recent months although it remains complex.
+Katie and Kieran have a good relationship, she particularly enjoys playing schools with herself as the teacher and Kieran as the always enthusiastic pupil.
+Katie loves new experiences and exploring, she enjoys dancing as well as looking at books.

 Being premature Kieran is still on the small side for his age.
 The full impact of Kieran’s premature birth is not yet known, but he is meeting milestones according to his chronological age and making good progress.
 Kieran adores his older siblings and follows them around.
 He particularly enjoys being outside and messy play.

-Callum and Kaitlyn witnessed domestic violence with parents being emotionally unavailable, inconsistent and unpredictable in their behaviour.
+Callum and Katie witnessed domestic violence with parents being emotionally unavailable, inconsistent, and unpredictable in their behaviour.
 This led to the neglect of the children as parent’s needs were prioritised.
 The home environment was extremely chaotic with many changes of address and carers.
 The children were exposed to parent’s poor mental health.

 The children will require parents who are willing to gain the skills of therapeutic parenting and support the children to make sense of their past.
 Adoptive parents will require a solid support network to be able to fully meet the needs of these siblings.